Broadcasting contracts in cricket

 This article covers cricket broadcasting rights.
 For a list of sports broadcasting rights by countries, see list of sports television broadcast contracts.

 In certain countries international cricket rights are protected and must be broadcast live and free-to-air.

 Protected TV rights

+India

-In India the content rights holder is required to share the feed with national broadcaster Doordarshan for "Sports events of National importance".
+The content rights holder is required to share the feed with national broadcaster Doordarshan for "Sports events of National importance".
 Doordarshan can broadcast the game only on terrestrial TV and its own direct to home platform.
 They are not permitted to share these signals with cable operators and other DTH providers.
 As of 2017 all official one-day international, Twenty20 and test matches played by the Indian men's cricket team, semifinals and finals of the men's World Cup and International Cricket Council Championship Trophy are considered as cricketing events of “national importance”.